KordelFranceTech/Olfaction-Vision-Language-Embeddings-Models/README.md

 ├── requirements.txt          # Python dependencies
 ├── model/                    # Embeddings models
 ├── model_cards/              # Specifications for each embedding model
-├── notebooks/                # Notebooks for loading the models for inference ├── src/                      # Source code for inference, model loading, utils └── README.md                 # Overview of repository contributions and usage
+├── notebooks/                # Notebooks for replicating training and loading the models for inference ├── src/                      # Source code for inference, model loading, utils └── README.md                 # Overview of repository contributions and usage
 ```